MODEL RAILROADING 101

-A railroad “gauge” refers to track size whereas “scale”, on the other hand, measures the size relationship between a model train and its real-world train prototype.
+A railroad “gauge” refers to track size whereas “scale,” measures the size relationship between a model train and its real-world train prototype.
 For example, a Lionel locomotive that is 1/48th the size of the real thing is called 1/48th or 1:48 scale.
 Sometimes you’ll see the terms “gauge” and “scale” used interchangeably even though, technically, they’re different.

 How do the railroads at Trainfest fit together?
 Do they come in pieces?

-The railroads you see at Trainfest get transported and come to the show and fit together in a variety of ways.
-Some railroads are “modular” meaning it comes apart in sections that are created to a single standard, sometimes interchangeable with other railroads of the same scale.
+The railroads you see at Trainfest fit together in a variety of ways.
+Some railroads are “modular” meaning it comes apart in sections that are created either to a single standard, or interchangeable with other railroads of the same scale.
 Other railroads at Trainfest are “sectional” created to be portable so they can travel to shows, but not interchangeable with other railroads of the same scale.
-Lastly, other railroads are created as one, but have the ability to fold up or into itself allowing for transportation.
+Lastly, other railroads are created as one, but have the ability to fold up or “into itself” allowing for transportation.

-Are all the railroads at Trainfest created to represent a real railroad or are they made up railroads?
+Are all the railroads at Trainfest created to represent a real railroad or are they “fictional” railroads?

-At Trainfest you’ll find all kinds of railroads including hybrids based somewhat on a real railroad that existed with some fictional pieces tailored to the liking of the group that developed that particular model railroad.
-You’ll find some railroads very accurately depict real railroads that may or may not be in operation any longer.
-Also ask about the time period the railroad is set in, you might be surprised to hear the answers.
+At Trainfest you’ll find both, some are hybrid railroads based on a real railroad that existed with fictional pieces tailored to the liking of the group that developed that particular model railroad.
+You’ll find some railroads accurately depict real railroads that may or may not be in operation any longer.
+Some railroads displayed are simply created in the minds of the group that brings it to Trainfest.
+Feel free to ask the modeler your question and ask about the time period the railroad is set in, often you’ll be surprised to hear the answers.
 Modelers will go to great lengths to “accurately” depict a particular scene, building or visual element; they “kitbash” pre-existing pieces or kits to create the exact authentic feel they are trying to achieve.
-Some railroads displayed are simply created in the minds of the group that brings it to Trainfest.
-All are created with great detail and much hard work so feel free to ask questions when you see something you like!

 What “scales” of model railroads might I see at Trainfest?